Whoaa512/starred/README.md

 ## Java

+- [vmware/differential-datalog](https://github.com/vmware/differential-datalog) - DDlog is a programming language for incremental computation.
+It is well suited for writing programs that continuously update their output in response to input changes.
+A DDlog programmer does not writ
 - [runsidekick/sidekick](https://github.com/runsidekick/sidekick) - Free and open-source live application debugger.
 Like chrome dev tools but for your backend
 - [theonedev/onedev](https://github.com/theonedev/onedev) - Self-hosted Git Server with CI/CD and Kanban
 - [JetBrains/commit-status-publisher](https://github.com/JetBrains/commit-status-publisher) - TeamCity commit status publisher